home-assistant/core/README.md

 **browser**
 Registers service `browser/browse_url` that opens `url` as specified in event_data in the system default browser.

+**tellstick_sensor**
+Shows the values of that sensors that is connected to your Tellstick.

 <a name='API'></a>
 ## Rest API

 Home Assistent runs a webserver accessible on port 8123.

   * At http://127.0.0.1:8123/ it will provide an interface allowing you to control Home Assistant.
   * At http://localhost:8123/api/ it provides a password protected API.